Tbseddy/Amazon-Project/README.md

 #### Benefits of Modules
 1. It helps us to avoid naming conflicts
 2. We don't have to worry about the order of our files
+3. It's a better way to organize our code

 **13:34:55**